Washim-Akram/language-safari-client/README.md

 4. An easy-to-use online registration system.

+5. Dashboard for Students and Instructors.

-5. Additional learning materials and contact information for support staff or FAQs.
+6. Additional learning materials and contact information for support staff or FAQs.

 ## Used Packages & Technologies